thenjiwenketle/HexSoftwares_Superstore_Sales_EDA/README.md

 # HexSoftwares_Superstore_Sales_EDA
 ## Project Overview

-This project explores retail sales data from the Superstore dataset to uncover meaningful business insights such as sales trends, customer behavior, regional performance, and profitability drivers.

-Using Python and data visualization tools, the analysis transforms raw transaction data into clear, actionable insights that can support smarter business decisions and dashboard development in Power BI.
+This project analyzes the Superstore retail dataset to understand how the business is performing in terms of sales, profit, and customer behavior.
+Using Python and data visualization tools, it explores patterns across products, regions, and time to uncover useful trends that can support better decision-making.
+The aim is to turn raw sales data into clear, practical insights that can be used for reporting and building dashboards in Power BI.

 ---